-English 4: Shakespeare - Comedies, Tragedies, and Romances
+English 4: Shakespeare - Comedies, Tragedies, and Romances\ (1 semester/0.5 unit)

 Shakespeare - Comedies, Tragedies, and Romances provides a comprehensive exploration of Shakespeare's plays as well as giving students a sense of life in Shakespearean England.
 Students gain a sense of the broad range of genres and themes that Shakespeare explored, and the ways he used race, class and gender to fuel his plays' central conflicts.
 The course also conveys a sense of Shakespeare's enduring appeal to a diverse audience, which at the time he wrote, represented all socioeconomic levels of Elizabethan society and included characters who represented kings and clowns, thwarted lovers, sharp-tongued heroines, and some of literature's most chilling villains.
+Prerequisite: English 3, Honors English 3 or departmental approval.
+UC approved.